 Once you’ve determined the best vehicle size, type and carrying capacity, you’ll need to make some key specification choices.

-You may find that standardizing some specifications can be useful when it comes to vehicle selection, to help:
+You may find that standardizing some specifications can be useful when it comes to fleet vehicle selection, to help:

 Support corporate objectives and branding (remember, vehicles are a main part of a customer’s contact with your company and they can therefore portray a certain image.)